CBN Recapitalisation Countdown: List of Nigerian Banks Yet to Meet New Capital Threshold

 The recapitalisation exercise is part of the CBN’s broader effort to strengthen the banking system, improve resilience, and ensure banks are adequately capitalised to support Nigeria’s growing economy.

-The majority of banks are already compliant
+Majority of Nigerian banks are CBN compliant

 Other compliant lenders, including mid-tier and specialised banks, have also successfully raised fresh capital through rights issues, private placements, or retained earnings.